inspektor-gadget/inspektor-gadget/docs/guides/top/block-io.md

   Periodically report block device I/O activity.
 ---

-The `top block-io` gadget is used to trace block devices I/O.
+The top block-io gadget is used to visualize the containers generating the most block device input/output.

 ## How to use it?